hyperjumptech/grule-rule-engine/docs/Tutorial_en.md

 loaded from multiple sources.
 We use `RuleBuilder` to build `KnowledgeBase` and add it into `KnowledgeLibrary`

-The DRL, can be in the form of simple string, stored in a file or somewhere from the internet can each be used to build those rules.
+The GRL, can be in the form of simple string, stored in a file or somewhere from the internet can each be used to build those rules.

 Now lets create the `KnowledgeLibrary` and `RuleBuilder` to build the rule into prepared `KnowledgeLibrary`